Healthcare Insurance and Medicare in Australia for PR Holders and Immigrants

 Medicare

 As discussed earlier, Medicare is the publicly funded healthcare system that Australians and PR holders enjoy.
-Under the Medicare scheme, patients receive the following services
+Under the Medicare scheme, patients receive the following services.

 • Free treatment at a public hospital as a public patient